ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 # 1st call: 5 * 24 = 120 (5! -> 120)
 ```

-## 52 - How to implement a binary search tree using python?
+## 52 - How to implement a binary search tree using Python?

 To implement a binary search tree (BST) in Python, you will need to create a `Node` class to represent the nodes of the tree, and a `BST` class to represent the `BST` itself.